Great Falls, Montana: Education

+The Great Falls Public Schools system, including both elementary and high school districts, covers the entire city.

+The elementary school district and high school district have the same territory, and include: Great Falls, Black Eagle, Gibson Flats, Malmstrom Air Force Base, and portions of Sun Prairie and Ulm.

-There are 20 schools within the Great Falls Public Schools system.
+There are 20 schools within the system.
 These include two public high schools, an alternative high school, two middle schools, and 15 elementary schools.
 The two public high schools are Great Falls High School and Charles M. Russell High School.
 The alternative high school is Paris Gibson Education Center, located in the former Paris Gibson Junior High School building.
 The two middle schools are North Middle School and East Middle School.

 The state-operated Montana School for the Deaf & Blind is in Great Falls.

 Great Falls also is home to many private schools, all of them sponsored by religious organizations.
 The Catholic Church sponsors several schools in the city, including Great Falls Montessori (grades Pre-K to K), Our Lady of Lourdes Catholic School (Pre-K to grade 8), Holy Spirit Catholic School (Pre-K to grade 8), and Great Falls Central Catholic High School (grades 9 to 12).
 The Conservative Baptist Association of America sponsors two schools in the city: Heritage Baptist School (K to grade 9) and Treasure State Baptist Academy (Pre-K to grade 12).
 The Seventh-day Adventist Church also sponsors two schools: Adventist Christian (grades 1 to 8) and Five Falls Christian Church (grades 1 to 8).
 There is also a nondenominational Christian school, Foothills Community Christian School (Pre-K to grade 12).

 Great Falls is home to three institutions of higher education.
 Great Falls College Montana State University is a two-year public institution of higher learning.
 It was founded as the Great Falls Vocational-Technical Center in 1969, and received its current name after the state restructured the two-year comprehensive colleges in the state in 2012.
 Although a public institution since its creation, it became part of the Montana University System in 1994.
 The University of Providence, formerly named the University of Great Falls, a private, four-year Catholic university, was founded in 1932 by the Sisters of Providence and the Ursuline Sisters.
 Apollos University is a private, distance education university, founded in 2005 and headquartered in Great Falls since 2016.
-Also opening in July 2023 will be a school of Osteopathic Medicine from the New York based Touro University System, the first Medical School in Montana.
+Also opening in July 2023 will be a school of Osteopathic Medicine from the New York-based Touro University System, the first Medical School in Montana.
 It will operate as TouroCOM Montana under the Touro College of Osteopathic Medicine (TouroCOM) branding and will be the fifth school of Osteopathic Medicine and sixth overall Medical School (five Osteopathic and one Allopathic) under the Touro University System.

 Great Falls has a public library, the Great Falls Public Library.